thangchung/awesome-dotnet-core/README.md

 * [Spreads](https://github.com/Spreads/Spreads/) - Series and Panels for Real-time and Exploratory Analysis of Data Streams.
 * [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp) - TensorFlow API for .NET languages.
 * [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - itmap & tilemap generation from a single example with the help of ideas from quantum mechanics.
 * [SiaNet](https://github.com/SciSharp/SiaNet) - A C# deep learning library, human friendly, CUDA/OpenCL supported, well structured, easy to extend
+* [Synapses](https://mrdimosthenis.github.io/Synapses) - A lightweight Neural Network library, for js, jvm and .net.

 ### Mail
 * [FluentEmail](https://github.com/lukencode/FluentEmail) - All in one email sender for .NET and .NET Core